-The Green Infrastructure project will focus on developing and improving Green spaces in and around Rhyl Town Centre, to create new habitats, and provide ‘green corridors’ linking the town centre to biodiversity rich areas such as Brickfields Ponds, Rhyl Cut and Glan Morfa.
+The Green Infrastructure project, which has been funded through the Welsh Government Project Transforming Towns (external website) funding, has focused on developing and improving Green spaces in and around Rhyl Town Centre, to create new habitats, and provide ‘green corridors’ linking the town centre to biodiversity rich areas such as Brickfields Ponds, Rhyl Cut and Glan Morfa.

-The schemes include for trees, hedging and a wild flower margin at Ffordd Las Playing Fields, Wild flower meadow and improved planting schemes to replace areas of the artificial turf at West Kinmel Street car park, the addition of trees and improved planting at Crescent Street car park, the addition of trees and planting at the Community Food Growing area on Crescent Street, a green roof bus shelter on the promenade, a green wall to the building on the corner of Wellington Road and Elwy Street and a planted area to the base of the London Plane tree outside the police station.
+The schemes include for trees, hedging and a wild flower margin at Ffordd Las Playing Fields, Wild flower meadow and improved planting schemes to replace areas of the artificial turf at West Kinmel Street car park, the addition of trees and planting at Crescent Road car park, the opening up and planting to the front section of the former Multi Use Games area on Crescent Road and the addition of trees to improve the Community Food Growing area at this location, a green wall to the building on the corner of Wellington Road and Elwy Street and a planted area to the base of the London Plane tree outside the police station.

-The works include planting a native species hedge to the perimeter of Ffordd Las Playing Fields adjacent to Ffordd Las and Marsh Road, and the inclusion of groups of trees with a wild flower meadow to the base.
+The works planned for Ffordd Las Playing Fields have been completed other than the replenishment of some of the hedging plants this autumn.
+The works include a native species hedge to the perimeter of Ffordd Las Playing Fields adjacent to Ffordd Las and Marsh Road, and the inclusion of groups of trees with a wild flower meadow to the base.

 General Arrangement Plan

-The roadside fencing will be retained, and a fence to the inner side of the newly planted area will protect the planting and enable the playing field to be used safely.
+The roadside fencing was retained and the fence to the inner side of the newly planted area provides protection to the planting.